How do you say "hello" in Spanish? Or in Italian? In French? Chinese? Turkish?

 How?
 Anyone can submit a translation, or vote or comment on someone else's translation.
 Translator reputation and achievements, along with the community's feedback, can be used to gauge the faithfulness of each translation and choose the one that's most correct.

 So back to the original question: how do you say "hello" in another language?
-Thanks to the translator at Ackuna, we know:
+Thanks to the translators at Ackuna, we know:

 - Spanish: Hola